 The Lagos de Montebello area is right on the border with Guatemala and marimba players walk over the border and perform for lake visitors.
 Check them out in our video, below:

 There were some tempting two story bungalows on the lake here, but we resisted their charms and moved on to the Cinco Lagunas area where (you guessed it) five more lakes awaited.
 Cobalt blue Laguna La Cañada was the most spectacular of this group with rocky spits on both sides which nearly cut it into two separate lakes.
-Just begging for a kayak.
+We wished we had a kayak.

 High water at Cascadas El Chiflón

-The next day (after more of the terrific coffee at Santa Maria) we headed to Cascadas El Chiflón for water of an entirely different nature.
-Where the lakes had been tranquil and relaxing Chiflón was raging in high water, beyond control, totally out of its banks due to the recent heavy rains.
+The next day we headed to Cascadas El Chiflón for water of an entirely different nature.
+Where the lakes had been tranquil and relaxing, Chiflón was raging in high water, beyond control, totally out of its banks due to the recent heavy rains.

 The area’s namesake waterfall, Chiflón (which means big whistle), is near the bottom of the trail.
-The real star, however, is Cascada Velo de Novia (Bridal Veil Falls), a nearly 400 foot monster at the top of the trail.
-With high water raging, this waterfall is more like a waterwall and Eric got soaked getting pictures and video for you–the spray alone was like a heavy rain.
+The real star, however, is Cascada Velo de Novia (Bridal Veil Falls), a nearly 400 foot (121 meter) monster at the top of the trail.
+With high water raging, this waterfall is more like a waterwall and Eric got soaked getting pictures and video.
+The spray alone was like a heavy rain.

 Wet and hungry, we grabbed a picnic table back down at the bottom of the trail and made sandwiches while secretly wishing that one of the Mexican families grilling up beef and onions would take pity on us.